-I am always interested to hear from well qualified prospective research students (particularly PhD students) who are interested in working in Computational Statistics and Probability.
-Below are some examples of projects I am currently interested in offering, and which might be interesting to study.
+I am always interested to hear from well qualified prospective research students (particularly Ph.D. students) who are interested in working in Computational Statistics and Probability.
+Below are some examples of projects I am currently interested in offering, and which might be interesting to study - I'm happy to discuss these projects during one of my office hours, or by appointment.
 Feel free to suggest other projects you may be interested in (although be aware I may not!), and contact me directly at m dot pollock at warwick dot ac dot uk.

-- Bayesian Fusion (jointly with Hongsheng Dai (Essex))
+- Project 1: Fusion Methodology (jointly with Hongsheng Dai (Essex))

 - Cracking ciphers using simulation

 - Gerrymandering: Finding evidence of the political beast

 - Markov Melding